History

 2015

-A new Service Shop is built for convenient and timely repair and maintenance of vehicle fleet.
+A new service shop was built for convenient and timely repair and maintenance of vehicle fleet.

 Grain bins at dusk